PLANNING COMMISSION HEARING – Wednesday, March 11 @ 6pm – PLEASE ATTEND IN SUPPORT

 Better Connectivity

-• Adjacent to the Liberty St bike path
+- Adjacent to the Liberty St bike lanes/cycle track

 We want to hear from you!